Mark McNairy: Career

-J. Press — In 2005, McNairy was hired to update the American brand J. Press, by introducing, according to the men's fashion trade publication DNR, an "updated collection of sportswear and tailored clothing."
+In 2005, McNairy was hired to update the American brand J. Press, by introducing, according to the men's fashion trade publication DNR, an "updated collection of sportswear and tailored clothing."

-Southwick — Recently McNairy was hired to the American tailored clothing company Southwick to help reintroduce the Lawrence, Massachusetts based brand to a new customer.
-Mr. McNairy was tasked with the responsibility to reinvigorate the seventy-nine-year-old brand.
+McNairy was hired to the American tailored clothing company Southwick to help reintroduce the Lawrence, Massachusetts based brand to a new customer.
+McNairy was tasked with the responsibility to reinvigorate the seventy-nine-year-old brand.
 During his tenure with Southwick, McNairy worked to add interesting fabrications and detailing into the collection.
 McNairy also directed the redesign the companies' website with a fresh look to build buzz around the label.
 McNairy was also instrumental in collaborating with the brand Engineered Garments for their spring/summer 2009 collection.